Electrical Code Violations & Wiring Hazards

 Shock or spark when plugging in cords or flipping switches

 Any of these symptoms should be treated as a potential safety hazard and evaluated immediately.
+If you discover such issues, it's important to learn about how to identify signs of construction defects in your home to understand the full scope of potential problems.

 Why These Defects Occur

 Most electrical defects are caused by poor workmanship, lack of oversight, or disregard for safety requirements.
-Common causes include:

 Use of unlicensed electricians or unpermitted work